esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

    What would change if you prayed like you talk to your closest friend—without editing, without performing, without pretending?

+3. **Read Psalm 13 or Psalm 22 slowly.**

-3. **Read an ancient lament slowly.
-Notice how it moves from complaint to trust.
-Lament doesn't have to end in despair; it can end in surrender.**
+   Notice how the psalmist starts with raw complaint—"How long, O LORD?
+Will you forget me forever?"—and moves toward trust.
+Lament doesn't have to end in despair; it can end in surrender.

+   Can you pray like this—starting with brutal honesty and ending with trust, even when your circumstances haven't changed?

+4. **What would you lose if you stopped performing "acceptable" prayers?**

+   What part of your prayer life is for God, and what part is maintaining an image—for yourself or others?

+5. **How will you practice honest prayer this week?**

+   Name one specific thing you'll stop editing out.
+One fear you'll name.
+One doubt you'll confess.
+One desperate need you'll actually admit.

+   When will you pray this way?
+Where?
+Make it specific.

 **Practice: The Unedited Prayer**